tillsanders/esm-itter/README.md

 with them you have to clone the GitHub repository.
 Note that you will have to run an additional `npm i` in the benchmarks folder before `npm run benchmark`.

+## Known incompatibilities with EventEmitter3

+- The `listenerCount()` method requires an event name as the first argument and will thus not return the number of listeners for all events combined.

 ## License & Authors